When are the water quality monitoring reports due to be submitted to DEP?

 What are the mechanisms available for submitting Water Quality Monitoring Reports to DEP?
-Is eDEP th

-No, at the present time some water quality reports can be submitted through eDEP or by mail; some can only be mailed to DEP as a hard copy.
+At the present time some water quality reports can be submitted through eDEP or by mail; some can only be mailed to DEP as a hard copy.
 The following reports can be filed through eDEP:

 - Lead and Copper